Safety & Liquidation Mechanisms

 Twyne uses a liquidation mechanism inspired by Liquity’s fallback design (which kicks in whenever their Stability Pool is out of funds).

-‘Inheriting’ means the liquidator can practically step into the borrower’s shoes, take over their unhealthy position and themselves add collateral, thereby increasing LTV.
+‘Inheriting’ means the liquidator can step into the borrower’s shoes, take over their unhealthy position and add collateral, thereby decreasing LTV.
 This doesn’t necessitate a swap, or even a technical setup to liquidate - only excess credit to participate.

-This mechanism avoids immediate collateral sales, keeps capital within the system and creates a profit opportunity for the liquidator.
+This mechanism avoids immediate collateral sales, keeps capital within the system, and creates a profit opportunity for liquidators while adding another relief valve for unused borrowing capacity.

 Currently, inheritance is limited to a single liquidator per event.
 A more distributed design, where liquidations are shared among multiple entities, is planned but not yet implemented.